 AC mains output port

-port on the EUT that provides AC mains power to other apparatus
+port of the EUT that provides AC mains power to other apparatus

 3.3

 Artificial Mains Network AMN

 provides a defined impedance at high frequencies across the power feed at the point of measurement of the terminal voltage.
 It also provides isolation of the circuit under test from the ambient noise on the power lines.
 Such a network with a nominal impedance of 50 /50 μH or 50 /50 μH + 5 is defined in 4.3 of EN 55016-1-2